Coding program aims to prepare inmates at the Indiana Women's Prison for a career

 Business and community partners will offer internships.

 "What I hope to get is a new beginning.
-The opportunity to be able to support myself, be financially stable and also help others to know it's never too late to keep moving forward," said Jennings.
+The opportunity to be able to support myself, be financially stable and also help others to know it's never too late to keep moving forward," Jennings said.

 Introduction on coding in the Indiana Women's Prison starts on Monday.
 The women will be in class about 30 hours per week.